 - 1 tsp vanilla

-Cut the butter into small pieces and add it to the dry ingredients.
-Push it into the flours with two forks or a pastry cutter unitl it is well incorporated.
+- Cut the butter into small pieces and add it to the dry ingredients.
+Push it into the flours with two forks or a pastry cutter until it is well incorporated.

-Mix with a hand mixture until stiff peaks form.
+- Mix with a hand mixer until stiff peaks form.
 This will take several minutes.